Tell us the truth about your infertility treatment experience!

 Patients from the UK obviously travel for different reasons.
 It may be down to success rates advertised by non-UK clinics or a combination of other variables including costs, access to treatments for older women, reduced waiting lists, access to treatments not readily available or legal in the UK, or because of the better availability of egg donors.

 You will notice that overall success rates of IVF quoted in the UK tend to be bit lower than their European equivalents.
 However, it does better on average than European countries in terms of treating younger patients seeking IVF treatments using their own eggs.
-For instance, the UK boasts an average success rate of 32% for women under 35 using their own eggs – this figure is higher than in the European countries (showed as a pregnancy per embryo transfer) we feature in this article although it remains significantly lower than the figure quoted in the U.S. However, the IVF success rates for 40+ women appear to be lower than in European countries – this may be one of the reasons why a large number of women over 40 travel from the UK for treatment and consequently the overall number of women who collectively receive IVF cycles in Europe is higher than the absolute number in the UK.
+For instance, the UK boasts an average success rate of 32% for women under 35 using their own eggs – this figure is higher than in the European countries (showed as a pregnancy per embryo transfer) we feature in this article although it remains significantly lower than the figure quoted in the U.S. However, the IVF success rates for 40+ women appear to be lower than in European countries – this may be one of the reasons why a large number of women over 40 travel from the UK for IVF treatment and consequently the overall number of women who collectively receive IVF cycles in Europe is higher than the absolute number in the UK.

 The differences in success rates between the UK are Europe are more significant when we consider success rates for treatments involving egg donors.
 In general, terms if we take overall success rates European treatment providers offer success rates which are 10% above the UK average – even if we consider differences in data presentation – in the table above the egg donation success rates are presented as pregnancy per embryo transfer while in the UK they are presented as live births.
 We know from different countries that the reasons for patients travelling from the UK include the desire for anonymous donors and cost as well as success rates.
 The majority of those travelling from the UK are seeking IVF treatments with donor eggs and the number of such procedures in Europe dwarfs the number undertaken in the UK.
 The availability of donors and no waiting lists are also drivers for more patients travelling from the UK.